bekk/bekk-christmas/post/elm/wip-maybe-map2-mapx.md

 authors:
   - Fredrik Løberg
 ---
-Let us say that you are given the task to implement a function which combines two values to some other type if, and only if, both values are present.
+Let us say that we are given the task to implement a function that combines two values to some other type if, and only if, both values are present.
 For example, consider the following `toContactPerson` function:

 ```elm